remarkjs/remark/packages/remark-cli/readme.md

 In the previous example, we saw that `remark-cli` was configured from within a `package.json` file.
-That’s a good place when the configuration is relatively short, when you have `package.json` files, and don’t care about comments (which are not possible in `package.json` files).
+That’s a good place when the configuration is relatively short, when you have a `package.json`, and when you don’t need comments (which are not allowed in JSON).

 You can also define configuration in separate files in different languages.
 With the `package.json` config is inspiration, here’s a JavaScript example that